 I’d heard of Flagstaff before we visited, but I knew absolutely nothing about it.

-That's the best way to approach a new place, in my opinion: with an open mind and wide eyes.
+That’s the best way to approach some new places, in my opinion: with an open mind and wide eyes.

-If I had known how much I would have disliked Carlsbad, New Mexico, for instance, I might not have visited its spectacular caverns.
+If I had known how much I would have felt “meh” about Carlsbad, New Mexico, for instance, I might not have visited its spectacular caverns.

 And if I had known how much I would have loved Flagstaff, I might have just moved there from Houston and never gone RVing.

 Okay, maybe that’s not true, but suffice it to say we’re now huge fans of this cool town.

 Situated on Route 66, there are vintage motels and eateries aplenty for visitors to enjoy, and the historic downtown is a great place to spend a day browsing local shops and dining.

 The college town vibe, mixed with nearby outdoor recreation opportunities, means there are also lots of hikey-bikey types, giving Flagstaff a fashionable yet relaxed feel.

 Flagstaff itself is gorgeous, with its Ponderosa pines, cool weather and blue skies.
 But part of its appeal lies in its surroundings.
 It’s a day trip from Flagstaff to Sedona, the Grand Canyon, Montezuma Castle or even Phoenix — and we did all of these.

 When we arrived in Flagstaff, our plan was to stay for two weeks.
 We ended up staying for a month.